gurjindertoor/HRG-Starter-Project/README.md

 - 2 x Wheels
 - 2 x Caster wheels

 *(Note: These parts have not been sliced yet.
-You will need to slice them yourself using your preferred slicing program.)*
+You will need to slice them yourself using your preferred slicing program.
+Additionally, you should not slice these files blindly—reorienting the TT motor holders, wheels, and caster wheels may be required for optimal printing.)*

 ### Electronic Components:
 - 1 x Arduino Uno